Your vest and socks now cling to you

 You the once loquacious philosopher, street guru

-no longer speak for silence is refuge and
+no longer speak for silence is refuge from self embarrassment.

 If you could be embarrassed.